derme302/derme302.github.io/content/posts/2013-01-22-the-glass-is-falling-update-1-1.md

 ---
 ![The Glass is Falling - Main Menu](http://derme.coffee/uploads/2013/01/r12-20-1-2013-menu.png)

-About this time last month I released &#8220;The Glass is Falling&#8221; via the <a href="http://steamcommunity.com/sharedfiles/filedetails/?id=115103698" target="_blank">Steam Workshop</a> and I received some really good feedback about the game.
+About this time last month I released The Glass is Falling via the [Steam Workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=115103698) and I received some really good feedback about the game.
 All of this has gone into creating the update which I uploaded yesterday.

 The main points of the update are: